Fantamomo/K-Event/README.md

 ```

 The `DefaultEventManager` **can not** check the generic type at runtime.
-In this case both of the listeners will be called when a event like `MyGenericEvent<Int>` is called.
+In this case both of the listeners will be called when an event like `MyGenericEvent<Int>` is called.
 That is a problem because in `onMyEventString` we want the event with `String` but get it with `Int`.

 K-Event adds two new interfaces `GenericTypedEvent` and `SingleGenericTypedEvent`.